 - 5.1.1.
 At least a Category System Basic Instructor, a Tandem Basic Instructor or Accelerated Free Fall Basic Instructor. - 5.1.2.
 A minimum of 800 descents and 8 hours of free fall time. - 5.1.3.
 A written recommendation by the candidate's Cl. - 5.1.4.
 Holds a current 'Tandem Skydiving Instructor Medical Certificate/Doctor's Certificate' (Form 116.) - 5.1.5.
 Has completed a minimum of 50 descents in the previous 12 months. - 5.1.6.
-Has made a descent acting as a Student Tandem Skydiver within the Tandem Basic Instructor probationary period.
-CSIs or AFFIs within the previous 6 months - 5.1.7.
+Has made a descent acting as a Student Tandem Skydiver within the previous 3 months. - 5.1.7.
 Has read and is fully familiar with the Tandem Equipment Manual applicable to the Tandem Equipment They are to be evaluated on. - 5.1.8.
 Knows how to pack the main parachute of the Tandem Equipment (as per the Manufacturer's Manual) and is documented to do so. - 5.1.9.
 Completed and fulfilled the requirements of the British Skydiving TI Proficiency Card (Form 254e).